shreekumar3d/jigita/demo/rpi-pico-soldering-jig/README.md

   painless as possible!
 * You are a perfectionist who wants to (with proof!) solder perfectly vertical headers :smiley:
+* You are running a training or learning program where attendees have to solder and achieve good results without needing high skill.

 To generate the soldering jig, we need a model of Raspberry Pi Pico.
 Raspberry Pi does not provide KiCAD files for Pico variants.
 Luckily, there a couple of